MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Results and Discussions

 \paragraph{Minimal Per-step Computational Overhead} A critical consideration for any training efficiency method is the per-step computational overhead it introduces.
 Table~\ref{tab:peak_performance} shows that MMR adds minimal per-step cost: for 1.5B models, time per step increases from 147s to 149s for GRPO (+1.4\%), from 147s to 149s for DR-GRPO (+1.4\%), and from 161s to 163s for DAPO-No-DS (+1.2\%).
-Similar patterns hold for 7B models (291s to 293s for GRPO, +0.7\%; 292s to 296s for DR-GRPO, +1.4\%; 291s to 307s for DAPO-No-DS, +5.5\%) and 8B models (331s to 333s for GRPO, +0.6\%; 333s to 337s for DR-GRPO, +1.2\%; 331s to 348s for DAPO-No-DS, +5.1\%).
+Similar patterns hold for 7B models and 8B models.
 This 1-5\% overhead is negligible compared to the computational demands of model forward/backward passes and generation, making this modest per-step cost more than offset by the substantial reduction in total training steps.
 The contrast with DAPO's dynamic sampling is striking: while MMR adds 1-5\% per step, dynamic sampling increases per-step time by 412\% (836s vs 163s at 1.5B), 331\% (1326s vs 307s at 7B), and 506\% (2109s vs 348s at 8B), consistent with prvious works finding \cite{li2025discoreinforcinglargereasoning, lian2025comparativeanalysisparametrictuning}.
 This demonstrates that MMR achieves training efficiency gains through accelerated convergence rather than expensive per-step filtering.